f4exb/sdrangel/plugins/channeltx/modatv/readme.md

   - FM: Frequency modulation.
 Excursion is half the bandwidth available given the channel sample rate. e.g. for 4 MS/s sample rate this is &#177;1 MHz (2 MHz total)
   - USB: SSB upper side band: video signal is transposed only in positive frequencies including DC component
   - LSB: SSB lower side band: video signal is transposed only in megative frequencies excluding DC component
+  - VUSB: SSB upper sideband with vestigial lower sideband.
+The cutoff frequency of the lower sideband is controlled by the left slider of (6)
+  - VLSB: SSB lower sideband with vestigial upper sideband.
+The cutoff frequency of the upper sideband is controlled by the left slider of (6)

 <h3>6: RF bandwidth</h3>

+This control has now a couple of sliders that do not appear on the screenshot.

-This is the bandwidth in MHz of the channel filter when the interpolator is engaged.
+In all but SSB modulations the right slider is is the bandwidth in MHz of the channel filter when the interpolator is engaged.
 If the sink sample rate is an integer multiple of the base rate that depends on the standard then there is no interpolation else the channel rate is set to the closest integer multiple of the base rate below the sink sample rate.

 The base rate depending on the standard is: